-- Component size for packed arrays or records - Value of the attribute Size for a type

-• Warning about sizes not matching for unchecked conversion
+- \ Component size for packed arrays or records - \ Value of the attribute Size for a type - \ Warning about sizes not matching for unchecked conversion type R is record

 For record types, the Object\Size is always a multiple of the alignment of the type (this is true for all types).
 In some cases the Value\Size can be smaller.
 Consider: